81-100 Group Trusts

 81-100 Group Trusts (Group Trusts) for retirement plans have been around for many years, but today they are seeing a great resurgence in popularity.
 They are simple in concept but powerful in their capacity to provide efficiencies to retirement plans including small retirement plans.
 Given the many benefits that they offer, it is somewhat surprising that they have not become more widespread with retirement advisors, record keepers and custodians.
 However, that is beginning to change.

 It is more important than ever that retirement professionals become fluent in the language of Group Trusts and in their operations and mechanics.
 Undoubtedly, every serious 3(38) investment manager, every recordkeeper and every custodian have tremendous opportunities and profit to gather from the use of Group Trusts with their clients and prospects.
 Certainly, the use of Group Trusts in their practices will not only help them secure more business, but it will provide meaningful and significant financial advantages to the adopting plans and plan participants.

 What is an 81-100 Group Trust?

 A Group Trust is a trust that is designed to hold the assets of many individual or separate retirement plans.
 This means that each adopting plan of the Group Trust operates independently as always with its own plan provisions, testing, 5500 filing and so forth, but the investments for each adopting plan are pooled within the Group Trust along with the assets of other retirement plans.
-This trust becomes a powerful vehicle for qualifying for and negotiating more favorable share classes of the mutual funds used in fund lineups.
+This trust becomes a powerful vehicle in qualifying for and negotiating more favorable share classes of the mutual funds used in fund lineups.
 The trust also becomes the mechanism for providing operational simplicity and fiduciary oversight of the underlying mutual funds.

 A Group Trust can be tax exempt by applying for and claiming a special 81-100 tax status from the IRS.
 This status assures that all employer dollars in the Group Trust are protected from taxation as all plan assets are under ERISA.
 All of Alta Trust's group trusts have claimed the 81-100 exemption to provide assurance to plan sponsors and advisors.